The first message

 Ask which exam board they've taught most recently.
 Strong tutors name the spec code (AQA GCSE Maths 8300, Edexcel A-level Chemistry 9CH0) and can speak to recent specification updates.
 Weaker tutors deflect with "I'm familiar with all the boards".

-For any under-18 tutoring, confirm the tutor holds a current Enhanced DBS.
-On Tutorperch we manually verify and display a "DBS-Verified" badge — see DBS verification explained.
+For any under-18 tutoring, confirm the tutor holds a current safeguarding cert: Enhanced DBS for England and Wales, PVG record for Scotland, AccessNI Enhanced Disclosure for Northern Ireland.
+On Tutorperch we manually verify whichever applies and display a "Safeguarding Verified" badge; see DBS verification explained, PVG verification, or AccessNI verification.
 On platforms without verification, you can ask the tutor to share a redacted version of their cert directly.
 A tutor who refuses to share or evades the question is a clear flag.

 Don't over-optimise